 A junior exhibitor shall be 18 years and under.
-Age will be that at the date of the close of entries, Friday, 31 March, except junior exhibitors entering the Horse and Pony Section, where the exhibitor's age will be that on 1 September 2022.
-A word of caution for junior exhibitors.
-If, in the opinion of the judges, exhibits have not been made by the exhibitor, prizes will not be awarded.
+The exhibitor's age will be that at the date of the close of entries, Friday, 22 March, except junior exhibitors entering the Horse and Pony Section, where the exhibitor's age will be that on I September 2023.
+Please be advised that if, in the opinion of the judges, exhibits have not been made by the exhibitor, prizes will not be awarded.
 While parents' and guardians' interest is encouraged and very desirable, it is work by the young person that is being judged.

 Boys and girls may exhibit potted plants, cut flowers and vegetables of their own growing, flower arrangements, food products, woodcraft, educational and hobby exhibits of their own making.
 These exhibits should be entered in the same way as adult entries.
-The age of the exhibitor and name of school and parish where he/she lives must be indicated on all entry forms and tags.
+The age of the exhibitor, name of school and parish in which he/she resides must be indicated on all entry forms and tags.
 Junior exhibitors' entries will be judged separately from adults, within the framework of the normal divisions and sections, and ribbons and prizes will be awarded.
 Students may enter through their school, or individually, but the same exhibitors' number must be used.